-- No update - 2.
-Total Cost of Ownership (TCO): - i.
+2. Total Cost of Ownership (TCO):

+- i.
 Agah stated that the district will be working with the colleges to develop a TCO prototype metrics districtwide.
 The TCO is a requirement for Accreditation, and GO Bond and best practices.
 It will capture all utilities, scheduled maintenance, capital renewal, custodial and grounds, staffing requirements for new funded/approved projects, cradle to grave concept.
-It is recommended to use APPA Standards. - a) Agah stated that a part of DLR's sustainability scope of work and deliverables is to help the district create a TCO prototype. - ii.
-FPD continues to with the colleges and DLR to discuss and brainstorm the best practices to address the districtwide TCO model and get a better understanding about the day-to-day operation and how the colleges would have done it at each college if any.
+It is recommended to use APPA Standards. - Agah stated that a part of DLR's sustainability scope of work and deliverables is to help the district create a TCO prototype. - ii.
+FPD continues to meet with the colleges and DLR to discuss and brainstorm the best practices to address the districtwide TCO model and get a better understanding about the day-to-day operation and how each college would have done it, if any. - iii.

-iii.
 Mohtasham stated FPD is working with DLR and District IT to determine how the TCO and Energy dashboards can be migrated from the DLR iCloud server to the District's iCloud server.
 There is an ongoing discussion regarding the cost to complete the task.